nuejs/nue/packages/nuejs.org/docs/content-tags.md

 </a>
 ```

-### Why this is great

-1. **Enhanced functionality**: Standard image tags are often insufficient for modern, responsive websites.
-Nue’s tags provide the additional capabilities needed for rich content.
-2. **Creative layouts**: Images can be combined with other tags and blocks to form intricate, visually appealing layouts.
-3. **Responsive and art direction**: The support for both responsive images and art direction allows for creative use of vertical images on mobile devices, ensuring optimal presentation across different screen sizes.

 ## Videos
 The video tag in Nue serves as a content-focused interface for the standard HTML5 video tag, allowing you to easily incorporate video content into your pages.
 It is used as follows: